Our experts can customize group tours and itineraries for the group who wants to see everything. Sign-up for info on Travel Trade.

 While you’re here, explore more of one of the most popular east coast vacation destinations.
 Long Island – New York City’s Beachfront Backyard is most notable for the 120-miles of beaches that shape our coastline and the rich farmland on the east end that contributes to our award-winning wine country.
 Experience historical lighthouses, top-tier shopping, quaint tree-lined downtowns, local culinary delights, premiere golf courses, and Gatsby-era Gold Coast mansions.
 Take a look at what’s on offer and build your perfect vacation around the PGA Championship today:

-Train Schedule, Ferries, Limos… Hop aboard a Long Island train or take advantage of the roadways, ferries and buses, as well as Long Island limos, car rentals and taxis–it’s easy to get around Long Island.
+Train Schedule, Ferries, Limos… Hop aboard the Long Island Rail Road or take advantage of the roadways, ferries and buses, as well as Long Island limos, car rentals and taxis–it’s easy to get around Long Island.
 Take advantage of complimentary parking and shuttle service to and from Jones Beach.
 Complimentary shuttle service will be provided to and from the Farmingdale train station for LIRR riders.
+With service to 124 stations, travel from New York City or the Eastern tip of Long Island for car-less transportation to the PGA Championship at Bethpage.

 Travelers looking to stay and play on Long Island during the PGA Championship can choose from a wide variety of accommodations that meet every need and budget.
 From hotels with rich history to beachside bed and breakfasts, luxury rentals to family-friendly finds, Long Island offers something for everyone.